Kilarin/simple_dialogs/README.md

 ## COMMANDS

 For more advanced simple_dialogs you can add commands.  commands start with a colon ":" in position one.
 Commands can be anywhere within the topic that makes sense to you.
 I usually put them between the dialog and the replies.
-They will be executed in the order they appear, as soon as the topic is displayed.
+They will be executed in the order they appear, BEFORE anything else is displayed.
+So you can set any variables in commands and expect them to be populated correctly in that topics dialog or replies.

 Commands that are currently supported are

 ### SET